 Click “share” > “Embed”

 For Vimeo, the same principle applies.
 Click “Share” > “Embed”.
 It will look like this:

-While a pdf file is a pdf file: so no need to check on the format to be right, using pdf files brings up the questions of text and image content.
+While a pdf file will retain the layout of any document, using pdf files brings up the questions of whether your text and images are optimised.

 In a nutshell this means:

 1. Make sure to follow the basic pdf optimisation rules